for Secondary Education in the UK.

 Age Range: KS4

-Students develop citizenship skills by exploring the law and its role in their lives.
-A variety of activities improve their knowledge and ability to deal with situations involving the law and help them become aware of both their rights and their responsibilities.
-(Updated from: The Law and You)
+Students develop skills by exploring citizenship and law in Britain and their role in students’ lives.
+A variety of worksheets improve KS4 students’ knowledge and ability to deal with situations involving the law and help them become aware of both their rights and responsibilities.
+Resources are suitable for Key Stage 4 students of mixed ability.

-Topics include: What is crime?; The law and schools; Revenge; When the law affects you; When the law fails; Crime prevention; Why do laws exist?
+Topics covered by resources include: What is crime?; The law and schools; Revenge; When the law affects you; What is a law?; When the law fails; Crime prevention; Why do laws exist?

 Quantity Format